platformsh/platformsh-docs/docs/src/languages/java/migration.md

 The services information is available in the **PLATFORM_RELATIONSHIPS** [environment variable]({{< relref development/variables.md >}}).
 It is a base64-encoded JSON object whose keys are the relationship name and the values are arrays of relationship endpoint definitions.

-Platform.sh has support to [jq](https://stedolan.github.io/jq/) that allows to extract information from this JSON.
+Platform.sh supports [jq](https://stedolan.github.io/jq/) that allows to extract information from this JSON.

 ```shell
 export DB_HOST=`echo $PLATFORM_RELATIONSHIPS | base64 --decode | jq -r ".database[0].host"`